pydata/xarray/doc/computation.rst

                      coords={'x': [0.1, 0.11, 0.2, 0.3]})
     a.differentiate('x')

+:py:meth:`~xarray.DataArray.integrate` computes integration based on trapezoidal rule using their coordinates,

+.. ipython:: python

+    a.integrate('x')

 .. note::
-    This method is limited to simple cartesian geometry.
-Differentiation along multidimensional coordinate is not supported.
+    These methods are limited to simple cartesian geometry.
+Differentiation and integration along multidimensional coordinate are not supported.

 .. _compute.broadcasting: